val-pin/adam-p-markdown/Compatibility.md

 <a name="blogger"/>
 #### Blogger

-As of version 2.9.0, [earlier problems](https://github.com/adam-p/markdown-here/issues/89) are fixed and [Blogger](http://blogger.com/) is working well.
-Part of the fix came from changes to the default styling.
-If you've never customized your CSS, you should click the "Reset to Default" button for the "Primary Styling CSS".
-If you have customized your CSS, you can [take a look at the default CSS](https://github.com/adam-p/markdown-here/blob/master/src/common/default.css) and decide what to take.
+Works moderately well.

+There was a styling fix for Blogger in v2.9.0, so make sure you [reset your Primary Styling CSS](Troubleshooting#getting-the-latest-primary-styling-css).

+There is currently a problem with editing a draft that was saved rendered: it's no longer possible to unrender, and the styling looks wrong (in the edit view).
+It was discovered that  Blogger is mangling some attributes -- like `style` and `title` (which is used for storing the original MD).
+I created a separate extension to work around the problem: https://github.com/adam-p/wysiwyblogger

+Other caveats:

-Minor caveat: Some syntax highlighting themes with dark backgrounds don't seem to show up properly.
+* Some syntax highlighting themes with dark backgrounds don't seem to show up properly.
 There's an example at the bottom of [this post](http://adampersand.blogspot.ca/2013/10/mdh-test-better-blogger.html).

 Thanks to [lambdaalice](https://github.com/lambdalice) for originally [reporting](https://github.com/adam-p/markdown-here/issues/89) that MDH worked with Blogger and for detailing the previous bad behaviour.